-The last few days we’ve seen gold trading below the $1500 mark.
+In the last few days, we’ve seen gold trading below the $1500 mark.
 Yesterday though, gold’s price dropped just above $1465 per troy ounce.
 We see the gold rally delayed but gold will bounce back.

-It seemed as the market was overbought and a number of other issues affecting gold’s price seemed to defuse.
-Firstly, the Europeans offer to accept a delay in Brexit deal, which helped the pound gain 400 pips.
+It seemed as if the market was overbought and a number of other issues affecting gold’s price seemed to defuse.
+Firstly, the Europeans offered to accept a delay in the Brexit deal, which helped the pound gain 400 pips.
 Then, the news from the Fed meeting in September, indicated the possibility of another interest rate cut will be off the table.
-And last but not least, the trade talks between the United states and China were looking better.
+And last but not least, the trade talks between the United States and China were looking better.

 Gold’s price will go up, but it will not be on a straight line.
-Gold and silver price might drop even lower, (gold could get as low as 1400) but at the end gold will go up because, the fundamentals are all there.
-Remember, investing in gold is a long term investment and no investor lost in the long run.
+Gold and silver prices might drop even lower, (gold could get as low as 1400) but in the end, gold will go up because, the fundamentals are all there.
+Remember, investing in gold is a long-term investment, and no investor is lost in the long run.
 Nevertheless, the gold rally delayed but gold will bounce back.